Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Method Details

 \subsection{Implementation Details}

-We split the implementation in 3 parts according to our algorithmic design: 1) setting the computation mask, 2) performing sampled matrix-matrix multiplication, and 3) sampling the block sparse correlation volume.
-Our initial \textit{PyTorch}-only implementation showed significant overhead for index computations thus we implement the first and third step as small \pname{CUDA} kernels.
-A simplified pseudocode is provided in \cref{alg:method}.
-It computes a single level whereas for multi-level pyramid an average-pooled $F^{2}$ is used for each level.
+In this subsection, we provide more details on our implementation of the fused correlation volume sampling algorithm, split in 3 parts according to our algorithmic design: 1) computing implicit computation mask; 2) joint computation of the next correlation block; 3) correlation value sampling.
+A simplified pseudocode is provided in \cref{alg:method}, kernel implementation is provided in Listings \ref{lst:kernel:a}-\ref{lst:kernel:c}.
+It computes a single-level correlation whereas for multi-level pyramid an average-pooled $F^{2}$ is used for each level.
+We set $B=8$ as a trade-off between being able to use efficient warp MMA operations for block computations and limiting the shared memory usage.

-To perform sampled matrix-matrix multiplication, in our initial version we first transformed the mask to block sparse row (BSR) format and then used the \texttt{torch.sparse.{\textunderscore}triton{\textunderscore}ops.sampled{\textunderscore}addmm} implementation.
-However, when measuring the performance we observed that up to $37\%$ was spent on constructing the BSR matrix.
-To remove this overhead, we update the implementation to take \texttt{blockIds} directly as an input, instead of BSR column offsets, and iterate over every row, while skipping the blocks with \texttt{blockIds < 0}.
-We cache the computed blocks and masks, and in every iteration compute and append blocks that were not previously computed.
-The previous offset is added to the block identifiers.
+\paragraph{Computing Implicit Block Mask.} To determine the blocks which need to be computed, in each thread we iterate over the $[-r, r]^2$ neighborhood around the target pixel and compute indices of blocks the value needs to be sampled from.
+In practice, it is not necessary to iterate over all offsets, as for any 3 consecutive offsets, at least 2 land in the same block.
+Therefore, we only iterate over offsets with a stride of the block size $B$.

+Indices of all blocks that a local thread needs to compute are stored in a register array in strictly increasing order, and we store an index pointer to the first block.
+To determine the next block to compute across all threads in a thread block, we perform a parallel reduction of the local indices with atomic minimum operation to a shared memory scalar, initialized larger than the size of the row.
+If the current local block matches the next global block, the index pointer is advanced.
+If the global next block is larger than the total number of blocks, all blocks have been processed and the kernel can exit.

+\paragraph{Computation of the Next Block.} Having agreed on the next block that needs to be computed, all threads participate in its computation, distributing loading of the input values and performing matrix-matrix computations across all threads.
+At once, we perform \texttt{64x64x32} product with \texttt{16x8x16} MMA instructions, \texttt{bf16} inputs and \texttt{fp32} accumulation.
+The final correlation values are kept in registers for faster processing.

+\paragraph{Processing of the Correlation Block.} Only threads that voted for the currently computed block sample correlation values by computing the target coordinates for each offset, and splitting them into the block index and local coordinates within the block.
+Values that can be extracted from the block are added to a global final output buffer, initialized as zeros.